Group Therapy

 struggle to make decisions and connect with your intuition

-want to begin the new year with more intention
+want to live with more intention

 feel called to live a more embodied, present life aligned with the rhythms of the natural world